BSidesPDX/bsidespdx.org/events/2018/contests_and_events.md

 If you are able to, come and donate a bag and we will ensure it reaches the right place!
 Bins will be placed in the event room for easy drop off.

+<a name="Sponsors"></a>

+## Saturday Invite-Only Sponsor Lunch - 12:30 PM to 2 PM - Room e148 - For Invited Guests Only

+This year we are pleased to announce our invite-only lunch for sponsors is taking place on Saturday, October 27th in room e148.

+Platinum and Diamond sponsors are awarded 1-2 seats are this exclusive catered event.
+Gold sponsors are awarded 1 seat.

+A note to sponsors: Please reach out to sponsorship@bsidespdx.org if you have not already to indicate who from your organization will be partaking in this lunch.

 <a name="Friday"></a>

-## Friday Evening Party at PASCAL - 1900 - END
+## Friday Evening Party at PASCAL - 7 PM - END

 <a href="https://www.pascalpdx.org" target="_blank">PASCAL</a> is hosting the Friday night after-party for BSidesPDX on October 26th!
 Doors open at 7 pm.
 Located at the new location within Audiocinema: 226 SE Madison St.